Presented by Richard Ainsworth-Morris

 C2.
 Junior Engineer; Junior Architect; Designers; Measurers; Planning Technicians; Cost Control Technician; .........................................................................................................28,00

 D. Trainee Engineer; Trainee Architect; Designers class 1; .........................................26,70

 E. Designers class 2; Bilingual project Secretaries; .....................................................24,00

 F. Designers class 3; Project secretaries; Auxiliary Staff; Document Controllers; Dactylographer;...........................................................................................19,00

 Project Risk Assessment

 The Spanish-speaking Dominican Republic occupies approximately 60% of the eastern part of the Caribbean island formerly known as Hispaniola, in the chain of islands known as the Greater Antilles, the remainder to the west being the territory of the Republic of Haiti.
-The country has a democratic system of government, with the Executive formed by an elected president and the cabinet that he appoints, and a bicameral organisation of Senate and Chamber of Deputies; the judiciary is independent of the political organisation.
+The country has a democratic system of government, with the Executive formed by an elected president and the cabinet that he appoints, and a bicameral organization of the Senate and Chamber of Deputies; the judiciary is independent of the political organization.